 The Machine Research Services group extends the research capabilities of the School of Chemical & Biomolecular Engineering by helping design and create mechanical equipment to researchers’ specifications.
-Machinists Jeff Andrews and Brad Parker have over 50 years of combined experience in designing and building mechanical equipment.
+Machinist Brad Parker has years of experience combined experience in designing and building mechanical equipment.
 They use their expertise and a wide array of machining equipment to fabricate specialized tools to facilitate a variety of research projects.

 The shop’s equipment includes CNC mills, lathes, grinders, and saws, many of which are accurate to 0.001”.
 These machines allow the machinists to utilize numerous materials, including 316 stainless steel, aluminum, titanium, and plastics, such as polycarbonate, Teflon, and PEEK.